Project-Creed/ethosism-intro-book/README.md

-# ethosism-intro-book
+# Ethosism: A Moral Compass for a New Era

-Ethosism Book discussing the need for a framework like Ethosism
+Book which is an introduction to Ethosism discussing the need for a framework like Ethos.